johnathanvman/F6/index.md

 							"CDOM grabs SUB"+
 							choose(["",""," as she swoops down"," when she flies by"," when she's right above her"," as she glides too low"])+ choose([
 								choose([", and pull her into a chokehold",", and wraps her arms around the bat",".
-CDOMSHORT wraps one arm around her chest and another around her neck",".
+CDOMSHORT wraps an arm around her neck",".
 CDOMSHORT squishes the bats wings tightly together"])+ choose([", taking the wind out of SUB's lungs. ",", making SUBSHORT's back loudly pop. ",", SUBSHORT's eyes bulge from the pressure. ",".
 SUBSHORT struggles to breath when shes squeezed harder. "," SUB's face slowly turns blue. ",".
 CDOM's tongue explores the bat's flavor as she continues to squeeze tighter and tighter. ",".
 CDOM nibbles on SUB's neck while continuing to squeeze."])+ choose(["CSUBSHORT kicks wildly, and barely slips away from her captor, flapping frantically to get airborne.","CSUBSHORT bites down on her captors hand, and leaps into the air when DOMSHORT's grip loosens."," CSUBSHORT eventually frees herself and gets back into the air."])
 								,